 en you run the GFXch 3.0 benchmark, it uploads the results along with some basic information about your device to an online database.
 And when someone does that on unannounced, in-development hardware, we sometimes get an early peak at its specs.

 That may be what happened with an upcoming Samsung phone with the model number G906S.
-According to the specs captured by GFXBench, it’s an absolute beast of a phone.
+According to the specs captured by GFXch, it’s an absolute beast of a phone.
 The 5.2-inch display is QHD (2560 x 1440), though that might be excessive at that screen size, as even a 1080p display would deliver over 400 pixels per inch, with pixels far too small for the eye to discern.

-I can’t help but be a little disappointed to see Samsung (or anyone, really) working on a device with a 5.2-inch, 2560 x 1440 display. th a pixel density of 564 PPI, a display like that is spending a whole lot of graphics horsepower and battery to display additional pixels that are so small it’s academic; a lower resolution would still be so sharp you couldn’t see the pixels.
+I can’t help but be a little disappointed to see Samsung (or anyone, really) working on a device with a 5.2-inch, 2560 x 1440 display. th a pixel density of 564 I, a display like that is spending a whole lot of graphics horsepower battery to display additional pixels that are so small it’s academic; a lower resolution would still be so sharp you couldn’t see the pixels.
 That sort of resolution is far more appropriate in a device with at least a 7-inch screen.